Chatlayer Documentation

 Action blocks are where 3rd-party, coding logic or special operations can be added to your bot.

 From 1st October 2024, all Chatlayer customers will be migrated to the new web widget, Web V2.
-To learn more about the differences between V1 and V2, check this page.
-For a technical deep dive, check this page.
+To learn more about the differences between V1 and V2, check For a technical deep dive, check .

-You can use the JSON builder in combination with the Web channel to receive window events on your webpage.
+You can use the JSON builder in combination with the to receive on your webpage.
 These events will contain the data as configured in your JSON builder action.

 To do this, you'll need to tick the Send config to parent window option.
 It will allow you to send data to the place where the widget is in a structured way.